rackerlabs/technical-blog/_posts/2020-1-2-new-features-in-oracle-version-18c.md

 categories:
     - Oracle
     - database
-metaTitle: "New features in Oracle version 18C"
+metaTitle: "New features in Oracle 18c"
-metaDescription: "This blog discusses the new interesting features introduced in Oracle Database version 18c which have made the life of DBA a little easier."
+metaDescription: "This blog discusses the new interesting features introduced in Oracle Database 18c that make the life of DBA a little easier."
 ogTitle: "New features in Oracle version 18C"
-ogDescription: "This blog discusses the new interesting features introduced in Oracle Database version 18c which have made the life of DBA a little easier."
+ogDescription: "This blog discusses the new interesting features introduced in Oracle Database 18c that make the life of DBA a little easier."
 ---

-This blog discusses the new interesting features introduced in Oracle Database version 18c which have made the life of DBA a little easier.
+This blog discusses the new interesting features introduced in Oracle Database 18c that make the life of DBA a little easier.

 <!-- more -->

-Oracle v18C introduces the following new features:
+Oracle Database 18c introduces the following new features:

 - SQL cancelling
 - Password file location